 In the meantime, my career progressed from floor nursing through management, a couple of start-ups, and a national consulting role.
 I gained first-hand understanding of how insurance companies work and observed their interactions with the clinicians who serve their policyholders.
 As I started my business and considered how to support my clients most effectively, I decided to operate outside insurance networks.

 Personal experiences also strongly influence how I practice.
-Witnessing unaddressed mental illness in my family deepened my commitment to providing compassionate and effective care to those who struggle.
-A friend died by suicide.
+Witnessing unaddressed mental illness in my family deepened my commitment to providing sympathetic and effective care to those who struggle.
+A deeply compassionate nurse friend died by suicide without asking for or accepting help.
 And navigating dementia with my veteran father has given me firsthand insight into the challenges faced by caregivers.
 These experiences flavor my approach to clients every day.

 KATHY STEEN IPC